kthelgason/instagram-slackbot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-# clj-slackbot
+# instagram-slackbot

-A clojure project to run a eval bot which can be easily hooked up in Slack.
+A clojure project to run a bot that recieves instagram notifications and forwards them to slack.

 ## How to run?